nexsol-technologies/spring-cloud-gateway-plugins/spring-cloud-gateway-filters/README.md

 ### ConvertHttpMethod

-The filter `ConvertHttpMethod` convert an http method to an other. ex GET to POST
+The filter `ConvertHttpMethod` converts a http method to another. ex GET to POST

 usage: